ecnepsnai/otto/docs/protocol.md

 With the original message in hand, the client can determine what data type the message data is by using the message type value.
 The binary data of the message is a [gob](https://golang.org/pkg/encoding/gob/) encoded byte-slice.

-The same connection is re-used for any responses from the Otto client to the server, however some actions may take place after the client has closed the connection.
-For example, clients may restart after disconnecting form the server when requested.
+The connection is then used for further messages from either the Otto client to server.
+For example, the server may tell the client to cancel a running script after it has started.

+Some actions will happen after the client has closed the connection, for example clients may exit after closing the connection when requested by the server.